-- Buying things in different geographic regions on the
+Buying things in different geographic regions on the same day.

 When Siciliano wanted to make an addition to an online purchase, he contacted the company, but the second transaction they tried to process was declined.
 The card issuer “thought that the merchant was taking advantage of my card number.”